 “An old-school snowmaker with 30 years of experience who’s dialed in can make fantastic snow with the older, louder, ground gun technology, but it’s more susceptible to changes in pressure,” he says.
 “There’s a lot more going on when you’re in the balance of air and water.
 It’s harder to make mistakes with these new fan guns.”

 As a result, Ryan says the nature of the work on the hill has changed.

 “The guys that do best in this work take a real interest in the technology.
 It’s less of a cowboy attitude, there’s more science involved,” he says.

-Last year, in a season that saw temperatures in the 60s on Christmas, Mount Snow pumped 18 percent more water than any other year in the area’s 62-year history and was blowing snow into March.
+In 2015, in a season that saw temperatures in the 60s on Christmas, Mount Snow pumped 18 percent more water than any other year in the area’s 62-year history and was blowing snow into March.

 “Having this lower energy technology allowed us to continue to make snow where it would have otherwise been cost-prohibitive,” Ryan says.
 “It helped to save our season, as challenging as it was.”

 Featured photo of a Stowe snowcat by Mike Hitelman